Caring for your Home Apple and Fruit Trees

 -You will need to plant more than one variety of trees.
 Apple trees must be cross-pollinated with another variety (this can include ornamental crab apples) that blooms at the same time.

 -Apple trees do take some maintenance to get a good crop in the fall.
-You should plant to prune or trim your trees in the spring of the year, as well as, spray regularly during the spring/summer to keep out unwanted pests.
+You should plan to prune or trim your trees in the spring of the year, as well as, spray regularly during the spring/summer to keep out unwanted pests.

 -Apple trees must be grown from baby trees, not from seed.